david-yost/BookNotes/the-emotionally-intelligent-manager.md

 ## Part 4 : Applying Your Emotional Skills

-### Chapter 12 - Managing You, Applying Your Emotinoal Intelligence Skills
+### Chapter 12 - Managing You, Applying Your Emotional Intelligence Skills

 > Perspective taking assumes that you can see the world through the eyes of another, and it can lead to some pretty interesting, yet uncomfortable, realizations.

 - The story of Yuki the investor illustrates how important it is to be aware of your emotional proclivities and when it might make sense to try to adjust them manually.
     - She knew that with her typical positive emotions she would not be as critical of the Seattle CEO's proposal.
     - Being in tune with how positive she felt, Yuki took deliberate steps to bring her emotions down to find critical misses in the plan so she could request assurances on how to fix them.
-    - Ultimately, she leveraged the emotional blueprint to navigate this situation by being accutely aware of her own emotions.
+    - Ultimately, she leveraged the emotional blueprint to navigate this situation by being acutely aware of her own emotions.
 - The story of Russell the compliance guy is a similar but almost mirror image of Yuki, highlighting his neutral to negative disposition which made him good at finding mistakes or inconsistencies in deals.
     - In a new role Russell took on that negative posture made him less likeable amongst his clients and partners.
     - Russell had to learn to bring his default neutral to negative demeanor more positive and did so by leveraging fond memories of fly fishing with his father whenever he needed to.